danielfett/draft-dpop/main.md

 valid DPoP proof, the receiving server MUST ensure that

  1. the string value is a well-formed JWT,
- 1. all required claims are contained in the JWT,
+ 1. all required claims per (#DPoP-Proof-Syntax) are contained in the JWT,
  1. the `typ` field in the header has the value `dpop+jwt`,
  1. the algorithm in the header of the JWT indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. that the JWT is signed using the public key contained in the `jwk` header of the JWT,
+ 1. the JWT signature verifies with the public key contained in the `jwk` header of the JWT,
  1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
  1. the `htu` claims matches the HTTPS URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
- 1. the token was issued within an acceptable timeframe (see (#Token_Replay)), and
- 1. that, within a reasonable consideration of accuracy and resource utilization, a JWT with the same `jti` value has not previously been received at the same URI (see (#Token_Replay)).
+ 1. the token was issued within an acceptable timeframe and, within a reasonable consideration of accuracy and resource utilization, a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)).

 Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of